TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

 workspace is currently accessed.

-The :php:`\TYPO3\CMS\Core\Context\Context` object can be retrieved via :ref:`dependency injection <DependencyInjection>`:
+The :php:`\TYPO3\CMS\Core\Context\Context` object can be retrieved via :ref:`dependency injection <DependencyInjection>` in the injection method:

+..  literalinclude:: _MyControllerUsingDependencyInjection.php
+    :language: php
+    :caption: EXT:my_extension/Classes/Controller/MyController.php

+This requires under some circumstances also an entry in the :file:`Services.yaml` file (:ref:`more in <ServicesYaml>`):

+..  literalinclude:: _MyControllerServices.yaml
+    :language: yaml
+    :caption: EXT:my_extension/Configuration/Services.yaml

+Alternatively the :php:`\TYPO3\CMS\Core\Context\Context` object can also be retrieved in the constructor:

 ..  literalinclude:: _MyController.php
     :language: php
     :caption: EXT:my_extension/Classes/Controller/MyController.php

-This information is separated in so-called ":ref:`aspects <context_api_aspects>`", each being responsible for a certain area.
+Context information is separated in so-called ":ref:`aspects <context_api_aspects>`", each being responsible for a certain area.